Reviews, Paradigms & News

 The first levels of sociobiology thinking pointed us in some useful directions about human behavior a few years ago, but we need to go now beyond noting that we have some dangerous and interesting tendencies and we need to understand our definitely patterned instinctive behavior as people and we need to grow in both our intellectual strength and in moral enlightenment in ways that can be anchored in a full understanding of sociobiology and of human nature in its most dangerous forms.

-We need to rise above our worst activations of our tribal and divisive sets of instincts and we need to turn the entire package of inter group and inter personal instincts into a tool kit for enlightened behavior and Peace rather than having it steer us to tribal animosity, inter group conflict, inter group anger and then inter group destruction.
+For Paradigm 3 — we need to rise above our worst activations of our tribal and divisive sets of instincts and we need to turn the entire package of inter group and inter personal instincts into a tool kit for enlightened behavior and Peace rather than having it steer us to tribal animosity, inter group conflict, inter group anger and then inter group destruction.

 Look at what is actually happening around us right now.

-The people on each side of the conflicts in all of those areas in the world, including the conflicts here, feel very justified in their emotions and their actions and in doing damage to one another with no guilt or adverse conscience impacts at any level for their harmful behavior.
+The people on each side of the conflicts in all of those areas in the world, including the inter group conflicts here, feel very justified in their emotions and their actions and in doing damage to one another with no guilt or adverse conscience impacts at any level for their harmful behavior.

-We need to understand our entire set of positive and negative inter group options as clearly as we now can unravel DNA and as clearly as we can now channel electrons, and we need to use those instincts in enlightened and intentional ways to make us safe as a nation and as a world.
+We need to understand our entire set of positive and negative inter group options as clearly as we now can unravel actual DNA and as clearly as we can now channel electrons, and we need to use those instincts in enlightened and intentional ways to make us safe as a nation and as a world.

 We need the functional science of us dealing with us to be as strong as the science that we use now for building lasers and for producing RNA enabled vaccines and in creating new species of animals or plants or chemical compositions.